Meromorphic solutions of delay differential equations related to logistic type and generalizations

 \section{Introduction and main results}

-There are various delay differential equations is one of the most important delay differential equations which are primarily taken from the biological sciences literature such as population biology, physiology, epidemiology, and neural networks.
+The logistic delay differential equations is one of the most important delay differential equations which are primarily taken from the biological sciences literature such as population biology, physiology, epidemiology, and neural networks.
 In 1838, Verhulst \cite{verhulst} investigated the growth of a single population and proposed the famous logistic equation $w'(t)=w(t)\left[a-bw(t)\right].$ It assumes that population density negatively affects the per capita growth rate in terms of $\frac{w'(t)}{w(t)}=a-bw(t)$ due to environmental degradation.
 In 1948, Hutchinson \cite{hutchinson} pointed out that negative effects that high population densities have on the environment influence birth rates at later times due to developmental and maturation delays.
 This led him to propose the delayed logistic differential equation $w'(t)=w(t)\left[a-bw(t-r)\right]$ where $a, b, r>0$ and $r$ is called the delay.
 In 1986, Lenhart and Travis \cite{lenhart-travis} studied the widely logistic model of population dynamics where $a_{0}, a_{1}, b_{j}>0$ and $r_{j}$ are the distinct delays.
 It is known that both theory and applications of delay differential equations require a bit more mathematical maturity than its ordinary differential equations counterparts, in which primarily, the theory of complex analysis plays a large role.
 For the background, we refer to \cite{smith}.